The best time for safari in South Africa

 Blessed with incredible geographical diversity, South Africa is truly a year-round destination.
 Each region offers something unique and it is always a good season somewhere in this diverse country.

 The overall best time to go on safari in South Africa is between May to September.
-This is South Africa’s dry season, but also low season as temperatures drop for winter.
+This is South Africa’s dry season, but also low season as temperatures drop for winter; don’t underestimate how long temperatures can fall overnight, particularly away from the coast.
 Wildlife is easier to spot in these months, as vegetation is lower and animals gather around waterholes.

 It is possible to visit any of South Africa’s national parks during these months, but consider when to go if you plan on combining safari with other routes.
 For example, if combining safari with Cape Town, consider the summer months of November to March.
 For whale watching on the Western Cape, visit between June and November.
 For year-round sunshine and wildlife watching, KwaZulu-Natal is your best bet.